Our Services

 Published on: 5/6/2026

-CPAP therapy keeps your airway open during sleep to prevent oxygen dips, blood pressure surges, and inflammation that can remodel heart tissue, helping lower AFib recurrence by up to 30–50%.
-Consistent use—at least four hours per night on about 70% of nights—is crucial for these benefits.
+CPAP therapy keeps your airway open during sleep, preventing oxygen drops, blood pressure spikes, and inflammation that remodel heart tissue.
+Studies show consistent CPAP use can lower AFib recurrence by 30–50%.
+To gain these heart-protective benefits, use your CPAP at least four hours per night on roughly 70% of nights.

 Atrial fibrillation is an irregular, often rapid heart rate that can lead to: